AriFordsham/GHCWiki/overloaded-lists.md

-This wiki page documents the design and implementation of the GHC extension for overloading Haskell's list notation.
+This wiki page documents the design and implementation of the GHC extension for overloading Haskell's list notation (added in GHC 7.8).

 ## Current Implementation